 The several levels of front-panel setup and operating menus are laid out in an intuitive and easy-to-manage fashion.
 The complete Menu Tree is detailed below.
-Keep in mind that the frontpanel Menu Tree is a much-abbreviated version of total SOFIA 565 setup and operation navigation.
+Keep in mind that the frontpanel Menu Tree is a much-abbreviated version of the setup options afforded by the Web interface.